England women's national under-20 football team: FIFA Under-20 Women's World Cup

+Head-to-head record

+The following table shows England's head-to-head record in the FIFA U-20 Women's World Cup.

 Current squad

+Head coach Lauren Smith named a 24-player squad to take part in a training camp, including three international fixtures to be played at the Pinatar Arena in Murcia, Spain.

+Recent Call-ups

 Head coach Mo Marley named a 21-player squad to participate in the 2018 FIFA U-20 Women's World Cup in Brittany, France.

 Players born between 1 January 1998 and 31 December 2002 were eligible to compete in the tournament.